 A Single Breath received the Harold Goodwin Short Story Award at the 2017 Henry Lawson Festival of Arts and was published in the Festival Anthology, 2017.
 The Anthology can be purchased from the Henry Lawson Festival of Arts website here.

 ‘The story of Eleanor in the ice and cold of Siberia is as controlled as her breathing.
 All her senses are engaged.
 A rider approaches: “a jangle of metal, the sigh of wood sliding over snow, a tinkling of bells, animals out of breath and a hoarse human cry”.
 The tension of the events is understated but very real, the metaphors confronting and layered.’
 Dr Jane Downing, Charles Sturt University.

-Highly Commended in the 2017 Henry Lawson Society Short Story Award
+Chiyogami Fires, Highly Commended in the Henry Lawson Society Short Story Award, 2017

-Shortlisted for the 2017 Alan Marshall Short Story Award
+The Light Beneath her Door, shortlisted for the Alan Marshall Short Story Award, 2017

-Shortlisted for the 2017 Big Issue Fiction Edition
+Hollow Bones, shortlisted for the 2017 Big Issue Fiction Edition, 2017

 In 2016 my short story, The CWA’s Trip to Peru, was shortlisted in the Alan Marshall Short Story Award.
 This was a story written from personal experience after working as a volunteer guide inside the Amazon Rainforest, Peru – that melded with an article I read on the Country Women’s Association and the amazing work they do.